Showing posts with label Atari Falcon. Show all posts

 Aesthetics

-It begins with an intro describing the historical tale with text scrolling over the title's image.
+It begins with an intro describing the historical tale with text scrolling over the image.
 What I loved was how it doesn't overlap the logo - a simple yet excellent effect.
-The game has a console feel with smooth sprites, palettes, and design.
-The level of detail is superb and I appreciated how each room has an individual feel.
+The game has a console feel with smooth sprites and palettes.
+The level of detail is superb, and I appreciated how each room has an individual feel.

 I won't spoil the surprise of the Game Over screen.
 It's dark.
 But it's superb!!

-Otto from Berzerk is here, erm I think.
-He chases so use the platforms wisely to dodge him.
+Otto from Berzerk is here, I think.
+He chases, so use the platforms wisely to dodge him.

 I might have struggled to reach this fantastic room without the aid of a nifty teleporter.